 Please check with locations for closures or changes in operating hours

-Pikes Peak Culture Pass pass lets you explore museums and attractions in the Pikes Peak region at no cost – all you need is a Library card!
+Pikes Peak Culture Pass lets you explore museums and attractions in the Pikes Peak region at no cost – all you need is a library card!
 By collaborating with local organizations, PPLD provides free admission passes for check out, similar to how you check out an eBook or other electronic resource.
 The Pikes Peak Culture Pass will increase opportunities for education and cultural learning, creating increased connection between books and hands-on experiences.

 How does it work?

 Patrons 12 years old and older with a valid PPLD library card (400 series and PowerPass accounts in good standing) can login to a dedicated reservation page and book a pass online up to 30 days in advance by searching either the desired location or the date.
 Patrons can print their confirmation, which will serve as their entry ticket, directly from home or at any Library location.
 The admission pass is only valid on the date requested.
 The number of people admitted per pass varies by location and will be shown on the reservation page and printed confirmation.
 Patrons will be allowed to reserve one admission pass per destination once every six months, and may reserve only one museum pass at a time.

 RESERVE A PASS

 The Library is currently in partnership with the following museums and cultural institutions: